dotnet/docs/docs/csharp/linq/get-started/walkthrough-writing-queries-linq.md

   - "queries [LINQ in C#], writing"
   - "writing LINQ queries"
 ---
-# Tutorial: Writing queries in C# using Language integrated query (LINQ)
+# Tutorial: Write queries in C# using language integrated query (LINQ)

 In this tutorial, you create a data source and write several LINQ queries.
 You can experiment with the query expressions and see the differences in the results.
 This walkthrough demonstrates the C# language features that are used to write LINQ query expressions.
 You can follow along and build the app and experiment with the queries yourself.
-This article assumes you installed the latest .NET SDK.
+This article assumes you've installed the latest .NET SDK.
 If not, go to the [.NET Downloads page](https://dot.net) and install the latest version on your machine.

 First, create the application.
 From the console, type the following command: